 - 12.1 Internal Audit is a statutory requirement in local government.
-The Accounts and Audit (England) Regulations 2015 which came into force on the 1st April 2015 state that: - (i) A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance. - (ii) Any officer or member of a relevant authority must, if required to do so for the purposes of the internal audit- - (a) make available such documents and records; and - (b) supply such information and explanations; as are considered necessary by those conducting the internal audit. - (iii) In this regulation "documents and records" includes information recorded in an electronic form.
+The Accounts and Audit (England) Regulations state that: - (i) A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance. - (ii) Any officer or member of a relevant authority must, if required to do so for the purposes of the internal audit-

-12.2 The statutory role is recognised and endorsed within the Council's Financial Regulations2, which provides the authority for access as follows:
+- (a) make available such documents and records; and - (b) supply such information and explanations; as are considered necessary by those conducting the internal audit. - (iii) In this regulation "documents and records" includes information recorded in an electronic form. - 12.2 The statutory role is recognised and endorsed within the Council's Financial Regulations2, which provides the authority for access as follows:

-Directors must ensure that Internal Audit is allowed to:
+Executive and Assistant Directors must ensure that Internal Audit is allowed to: